-Amounts of unrealized losses in accumulated other comprehensive income (loss) ("AOCI") that are expected to be reclassified to the consolidated statement of operations over the next twelve months are \$574 as of December 31, 2017.
+Amounts of unrealized losses in AOCI that are expected to be reclassified to the consolidated statement of operations over the next twelve months are \$640 as of December 31, 2018.

-18. Income Taxes:
+19. Income Taxes:

-The Tax Cuts and Jobs Act ("TCJA") was enacted on December 22, 2017 and became effective January 1, 2018.
-The TCJA imposed significant changes to U.S. tax law, such as lowering U.S. corporate income tax rates, implementing a more territorial U.S. income tax system and levying a one-time transition tax on deemed repatriated earnings of foreign subsidiaries.
+The Tax Cuts and Jobs Act (the "TCJA") was enacted on December 22, 2017 and certain provisions became effective January 1, 2018.
+The TCJA imposed significant changes to U.S. tax law, such as lowering U.S. corporate income tax rates, implementing a territorial tax system and levying a one-time transition tax on deemed repatriated earnings of foreign subsidiaries.